-The BlackBerry extension provides access to the BlackBerry no-code integration service, which you can use to integrate the BlackBerry Dynamics SDK into your mobile apps.
+The BlackBerry Dynamics extension enables the Enhance service to add the BlackBerry Dynamics SDK to mobile apps without requiring code to be written.
 Enabling this extension gives you access to the BlackBerry step in the App Enhancement stage of your workflows.
-Click Add to enable, and then click the gear icon to configure.
+Click Add to enable the extension and then click the gear icon to configure.

 This table presents a summary of the BlackBerry Dynamics extension—what it provides, what you need to know about enabling and configuring it, and what are the corresponding workflow steps and other relevant topics.
 The rest of this page provides configuration details.